CSCfi/csc-user-guide/GETTING_STARTED.md

 ### Tasks

-When you later clone the Docs repository, it'll come with some pre-defined _Tasks_ that provide a way to run the **Option 1, CLI** commands using a graphical menu.
+When you later clone the Docs CSC repository, it'll come with some pre-defined _Tasks_ for VS Code that provide a way to run the **Option 1, CLI** commands using a graphical menu.
 Tasks for e.g. creating/updating the Conda environment or starting the development server have been pre-defined in the workspace.
 Tasks can be found

 - by selecting _Terminal -> Run task..._ from the menu bar.
 - or from _Quick Open_, accessed by either